Intel Math Kernel Library (MKL)

 MKL library structure

-The Intel MKL installations are located in the /software/intel directory, usually as part of an Intel Composer installation (compiler + MKL and other tools).
+The Intel MKL installations are usually provided as part of an Intel Composer build-environment (compiler + MKL and other tools).

-When you have loaded an mkl module (or the build-environment/nsc-recommended module, which contains MKL), the environment variable $MKL_ROOT will point to the MKL installation directory for that version, e.g.:
+When you have loaded a build-environment which contains MKL, the environment variable $MKLROOT will point to the MKL installation directory for that version, e.g.:

 The MKL consists of two parts: a linear algebra package and processor specific kernels.
 The former part contains LAPACK and ScaLAPACK routines and drivers that were optimized as without regard to processor so that it can be used effectively on different processors.
 The latter part contains processor specific kernels such as BLAS, FFT, BLACS, and VML that were optimized for the specific processor.
 It is generally best to let MKL decide for itself which kernels to use, and use the automatic linking features, unless you are compiling a program that you intend to run on another architecture (i.e. compiling software for one cluster on another).